dmreslab/DM-res-lab/_members/sangho-park.md

   orcid: 0000-0002-6046-7425
 ---

-Sangho Park is a biostatistician and major in clinical epidemiology in PhD degree
+Sangho Park is a biostatistician and major in clinical epidemiology in PhD degree.